inlinedio/ikv-store/README.md

 </p>

 # IKV | Inlined Key-Value Store
 IKV is a high-performance **fully-managed, embedded key-value** store for powering ML inference.
 It's unique design tradeoffs makes it perfect for accessing large key-value datasets with very low latency in a production setting.
+IKV is written in Rust, but provides SDKs to use it in **Go, Java and Python**.

 #### Embedded & Blazing Fast
 IKV is an eventually-consistent, partitioned **[embedded database](https://en.wikipedia.org/wiki/Embedded_database)** on top of a backend data layer.
 It can serve read requests without making any network calls, and provides **single-digit microsecond** P99 read latency from a client’s point-of-view.
 This is **100x faster than existing solutions like Redis**.
-See [benchmarks](#benchmarks-%|-100x0faster-than-redis).
+(See benchmarks below)

 IKV is heavily optimized for read performance (latency/throughput):
  - In-memory with option to spill to local disk.